Have you ever wondered how to access any website in your browser without any issues?

 How Does the Internet Operate

-As you know, the global Internet is a collection of interconnected networks that connect the servers, devices, and users in the world.
-Similarly, a network comprises a collection of devices connected to communicate with one another.
+The global Internet is a collection of interconnected networks connecting servers, devices, and users worldwide.
+Similarly, a network comprises a collection of devices connected to communicate.

 Here’s how information flows across these networks.